axone-protocol/contracts/packages/axone-wasm/README.md

-# RDF
+# WASM

-Package that holds useful components to manage with `RDF` data, typically reading / writing.
+Package that holds useful components to manage with `CosmWasm` data, typically reading / writing.